We

 night falls (-- rather rapidly),

-and Jennifer confesses to Andrea that
+and Jennifer confesses to Andrea about

-she's been seeing her father (--
+meeing her father (--

 who

-we now know is really Parrish -- but hang
+we now know is really Parrish, but, hang

-on we got one more plot twist coming.)
+on, we got one more plot twist coming...).

 Duncan, who finally wants to see her.
-They enter the elevator and head up to the

 balcony and concrete railing overlooking

-down, leaving her confused mother stranded behind.
+leaving her confused mother behind and

-But Andrea isn't alone: Mrs. Sanford is
+stranded.
+But Andrea isn't alone;

-there waiting for her.
+Mrs. Sanford is already up there waiting for her.

 At

-watch as the elevator descends down to
+the bottom of the shaft, our heroes watch as the elevator descends down to

-she confesses her only regret is not being
+Brent confesses her only regret is not being

 elevator stops just short of smushing